giacomos97/PhenographProject/README.md

 | ... |                   |                   |                    |     |

 - **Another file containing the spatial coordinates of each cell**.
-The document should contain three comma-separated columns (without header): cell number, x coordinate, y coordinate.
+The document should contain three comma-separated columns (without any header) describing: cell number, x coordinate, y coordinate.
 For example:

 |      |     |     |